-Description: A planned 288 MW (ISO) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Sulphur Energy Center”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Calcascieu Plant”).

-Location: The Calcasieu site is comprised of approximately 60 acres and lies approximately 10 miles northwest of Lake Charles, LA. in the town of Sulphur, LA.
-The site’s address is 3301 West Houston River Road.
+Location: The Calcasieu Plant site is comprised of approximately 60 acres and lies approximately 10 miles northwest of Lake Charles, LA in the town of Sulphur, LA.

-NERC Region: Southeast Power Pool
+NERC Region: SERC

 Interconnecting Utility: Entergy

-Zoning: The Calcasieu site is currently zoned as ______.
-The Calcasieu site needs to be re-zoned for industrial purposes to allow for the planned power generation project.
-A rezoning application is expected to be submitted in ______.
-The rezoning process is expected to take ___ months.
+Zoning: The Calcasieu Plant site is currently zoned “Agricultural (A-1)”, and will need to be re-zoned for industrial purposes to allow for the planned power generation project.
+A rezoning application is expected to be submitted in July 2000.
+The rezoning process is expected to take several weeks.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility.

-Air Permit: The site is located in an attainment area for air permitting purposes.
-A non-P.S.D. permit for six GE LM6000 turbines will be submitted close to the first week of July, 2000.
+Air Permit: The Calcasieu Plant site is located in an attainment area for air permitting purposes.
+A non-PSD permit for six GE LM6000 turbines will be submitted in July 2000.
 A 4 to 6 month turnaround can be expected in Louisiana.

-Transmission: The Sulphur Energy Center could be interconnected into either a 230 or 500 kV transmission line.
-An interconnect study has commenced and initial results are expected shortly.
+Interconnection: The Calcascieu Plant will be interconnected into either a 230 or 500 kV transmission line adjacent to the site.
+An interconnect feasibility study for up to 600 MW was requested and initial results have been received.
+Discussions on the scope of upgrades, if any, are in progress.

-Fuel: The Sulphur Energy Center will be fueled by natural gas.
-The facility will be interconnected into a 24” Florida Gas Transmission (“FGT”) pipeline that runs SW-NE through the plot about 0.5 miles from West Houston River Road.
-Pending the results of the Entergy interconnect study that is currently in progress, this process should only take an additional two to three weeks.
-The FGT pipelines in the area operate in the 725 to 875 psi range, an adequate pressure for LM6000 turbines.
+Fuel: The Calcascieu Plant will be fueled by natural gas.
+The facility will be interconnected into a 24” Florida Gas Transmission (“FGT”) pipeline that runs through the site.
+It is anticipated that compression will not be necessary at the site.

+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2001.
+Operations: As early as June 1, 2001.

+Estimated Operating

-Estimated Ops Hours: The Sulphur Energy Center will be permitted for approximately 1,400 hours of annual operation at full load.
+Hours: The Calcascieu Plant will be permitted for up to approximately 1,800 hours of annual operation at full load.

-Expansion Potential: The Sulphur Energy Center has been designed to facilitate a future plant expansion or conversion to combined cycle.
+Expansion Potential: The Calcascieu Plant has been designed to facilitate a future plant expansion or conversion to combined cycle.

-Water Supply: Groundwater and/or other de-mineralized water sources will be the primary source of water at this site.
+Water Supply: Groundwater will be the primary source of water at this site.

-Environmental: No environmental studies have been completed to date.
+Environmental: A Phase 1 environmental study is in process.